Mehari Taddele Maru, For Addis Standard –@DrMehari

 The security sector, particularly the army and police at federal and regional levels, would become stronger; the EPRDF might split but its members would still be able to participate in the transitional government.
 As different parties and interests prepared for renewed competitive electoral politics, “kamikaze” groupings of various parties would be likely to emerge to contest the elections.
 Devoid of an ideological basis and with a fixation on power, such coalitions would fail to offer a long-term alternative political platform.
 They might dissolve should they lose the elections but survive if they win.

-In this scenario, democracy in Ethiopia could be enhanced but economic delivery would be at its lowest level for lack of leadership on economy.
+In this scenario, democracy in Ethiopia could be enhanced but economic delivery would be at its lowest level for lack of leadership on economy and requisite stability.
 The benefit of a transitional government would lie in its ability to bring all pockets of legitimacy together to participate in a constitutive national dialogue.
 Opposition groups may welcome such a transitional government; if so the scenario could deliver political stability and reduce factional violence.
 More than that, it might create a new equilibrium and respect for the current federal structure, which would be both desirable and practicable.
 Despite representing the best outcome, this scenario still remains the least probable because it is mainly dependent on the political will of EPRDF incumbent parties, in particular the ODP and the Amhara Democratic Party (ADP).
-In addition, a transitional government of national unity might not lead to a happy ending for those incumbent groupings and perhaps for their leaders because inevitably it would result in their erosion of monopoly of power.
+In addition, a transitional government of national unity might not lead to a happy ending for those incumbent groupings and perhaps for their leaders because inevitably it would result in the erosion of monopoly of power.

 A confluence of factors makes this scenario highly probable.
 Furious hatreds, savage malice, lies and slanders between federal authorities and regional states and between federal government leaders and armed groups are not unusual.
 Some elements of OLF’s armed wing may not be willing to disarm at least until the elections.
 The federal government and its ODP leadership may increasingly resort to force to solve the stalemate in some parts of Oromia.
 The same tension is witnessed between the Federal government and regional states, particularly in Oromia, Tigray, Harari and Afar and possibly also in Somali.
 Already, some military actions and pronouncements have had national implications, shifting the axis of confrontation between the OLF and ODP from a face-off between the two, to one between the OLF and the federal state.
 The Ogaden National Liberation Front (ONLF) in Somali may face a challenge similar to that in Oromia, resulting in a clash with the ruling EPRDF particularly during or immediately after the forthcoming elections.